-The landlords' agent gave the following testimony.
-The tenancy began on or about March 1, 1997.
-Rent in the amount of \$69100 is payable in advance on the first day of each month.
-The agent stated that the landlord is seeking an additional rent increase beyond the 2.9% as per the regulations in the amount of 92.47 for a total increase of 95.37%.
-The agent stated that they seek to have the rent increased to \$1350.00 per month.
-The agent stated the unit is a highly desirable area and that the rent is lower than comparable units in the building and in the area.
+The landlord gave the following testimony.
+The tenancy began "a long time ago, about six years I think".
+Rent in the amount of \$440.00 is payable in advance on the first day of each month.
+The landlord stated that he is seeking an additional rent increase beyond the 2.9% as per the regulations for 2016.
+The landlord is seeking a 47.5% increase to bring the rent up to "about \$650.00".
+The landlord stated that other tenants in the building have all agreed to an increase of approximately \$60.00 per month more.
+The landlord stated that this unit is significantly lower than others in the building and in the area.
+The landlord stated that he has provided more than enough evidence to support his position.